Skip to content

 These factors mean that cyber incidents affecting critical infrastructure can impact operational processes, service delivery, and regulatory obligations.

-Effective cyber security for critical infrastructure requires a balanced approach that protects systems while maintaining operational reliability and safety.
+Effective cyber security for critical IT infrastructure requires a balanced approach that protects systems while maintaining operational reliability and safety.

-Operational Technology and Critical Infrastructure Security
+Operational Technology and Critical IT Infrastructure Security

 Operational technology plays a central role in many critical infrastructure sectors.
 These environments rely on a wide range of specialised systems and devices that monitor and control physical processes in real time.